prometheus-operator/prometheus-operator/Documentation/api-reference/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>route defines the Alertmanager route definition for alerts matching the resource&rsquo;s
+<p>route defines the Alertmanager route definition for incoming alerts, depending on the Alertmanager&rsquo;s
-namespace.
+AlertmanagerConfigMatcherStrategyType.
 If present, it will be added to the generated Alertmanager configuration as a first-level route.</p>
 </td>
 </tr>